 How to order tickets

 You can purchase Luminato tickets through our website or call the Luminato Box Office at 416 368 3100 x254.
 We accept TTY calls from all Relay Service Providers.

 If you require space for a mobility device, such as a wheelchair, scooter or a seat for a support person, please call our box office to book your tickets and advise the ticket agent at the time of purchase and we will do our best to accommodate your needs.
 Be sure to order your tickets early as some venues have limited number of accessible seats.

 Magnifying sheets may be borrowed from the House Manager.

 Service animals are welcome in areas/premises that are open to the public.
-If you will be bringing a service animal to a show, please call us at 416 368 3100 x254 so we can book a suitable seat.
+If you are bringing a service animal to a show, please call us at 416 368 3100 x254 in advance so we can book a suitable seat.

 Visitors to Toronto

-Toronto is proud to be an accessible destination, accommodating travelers of varying needs.
-Take charge of your travel needs by consulting The Canadian Travel Agencies guide for those with special requirements.
-For accessibility standards in Ontario, please visit CWDO.org.
+Toronto is proud to be an accessible destination.
+Take charge of your travel needs by consulting The Canadian Travel Agencies guide for those with special requirements; for accessibility standards in Ontario, please visit CWDO.org.